-Since then he has toured England, France, Germany.
-Canada, USA and New Zealand as a recitalist, and appeared as soloist with the Sydney, Adelaide and West Australian symphony orchestras, the Australian Opera and Ballet Orchestra, Orchestra Victoria and the Hong Kong Philharmonic Orchestra.
+Since then he has toured England, France, Germany, Canada, USA and New Zealand as a recitalist, and appeared as soloist with the Sydney, Adelaide and West Australian symphony orchestras, the Australian Opera and Ballet Orchestra, Orchestra Victoria and the Hong Kong Philharmonic Orchestra.

 In 2018, David played for the Choir of The Pilgrim Church, Adelaide on a tour of 10 English Cathedrals.
 In June he played recitals in Notre Dame Cathedral, Paris and Southwark Cathedral, London.
-He also played in the Bach B minor Mass with the Sydney Philharmonia Choirs and solo recitals in the Sydney Symphony's Tea and Symphony series.
+He also played in the Bach B minor Mass with the Sydney Philharmonia Choirs and solo recitals in the Sydney Symphony's Tea and Symphony series and for the Sydney Town Hall and the Bribane City Hall.

 In 2019 he played in the Bach St Matthew Passion for the Royal School of Church Music Winter School, and the Bach Magnificat with the Sydney Philharmonia Choirs.
+David has also performed with the Australian Baroque Brass in the Bowral Autumn Music Festival and with Camerata Antica in the Ballarat Festival.

-During December 2019 and January 2020 he toured England, France and Italy with the choir of St Andrew's Cathedral, Sydney.
+During December 2019 and January 2020 he toured England, France and Italy with the choir of St Andrew's Cathedral, Sydney; completed before the COVID-19 pandemic.
+David is Director of Music at St Paul's College at the University of Sydney.
+His choral music is published by Crescendo Music Publications.